datacarpentry/sql-socialsci/episodes/01-relational-database.md

 The primary key column for a table is usually of type Integer although you could have Text.
 For example if you had a table of car information, then the "Reg_No" column could be made the primary key as it can be used to uniquely identify a particular row in the table.

 A table doesn't have to have a primary key although they are recommended for larger tables.
-A primary key can also be made up of more than one column, although this is less ususal.
+A primary key can also be made up of more than one column, although this is less usual.

 ## What different types of keys are there?